B.O.B.L. REGULATION

 Special rules /Night Endurance Race

--The headlights will turn on during the race, so a light switch must be installed.
+・The lights will come on during the race, so a light switch must be installed.

 Gasoline refueling

-- Before starting the endurance race, the gasoline in the tank of the running vehicle will be emptied and a vehicle inspection will be carried out.
+・Before the start of an endurance race, the gasoline in the tanks of participating vehicles will be emptied and a vehicle inspection will be conducted.

-- When refueling, please be sure to stop the engine and refuel.
+・When refueling, be sure to stop the engine before refueling.

-- You can change riders when refueling.
-However,Rider after running cannot refuel yourself.
+・Riders are not allowed to refuel themselves after a ride.
 Be sure to have at least two people perform refueling work.

 Article 30 Flags